bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 +---+----------------------------------------------------------------------+

-In general, the CSS for a web page should be loaded at the **beginning** of the document within the head, while the JavaScript for a web page should be loaded at the **end**, just before the closing body tag.
+In general, the CSS for a web page should be loaded at the <b>beginning</b> of the document within the head, while the JavaScript for a web page should be loaded at the <b>end</b>, just before the closing body tag.
 The reason for these unique placements is because CSS can be loaded while the rest of the website is being loaded as well.
 JavaScript, on the other hand, can only render one file at a time, thus